dbraun31/tobids/README.md

     infer the task name to be `ExperienceSampling`.
 * **fMRI root inference.** The fMRI root is the directory containing subdirectories for all scans within a session.
-The program will search within a single session for a subject for a directory containing subdirectories that contain the following keywords: `BOLD`, `AAHScout`, `Localizer`, and `B0map` (case sensitive).
+The program will search within a single subject's session for a directory containing subdirectories that contain the following keywords: `BOLD`, `AAHScout`, `Localizer`, and `B0map` (case sensitive).
 The program needs to be able to find at least one subdirectory for each of these keywords, and all